GODORT's Cataloging Committee has four main purposes:

 The Committee meets twice a year, at the ALA Midwinter Meeting and Annual Conference, to discuss description and access issues with representatives of government agencies and GODORT's liaison to CC:DA.
 The Committee maintains three resource "toolboxes" to assist those cataloging and processing government publications.

-- Toolbox for Processing and Cataloging Federal Government Documents
+- Cataloging Toolbox for U.S. Federal Government Information

 Topics of Interest